denis-stepanov/advent/README.md

 Note 1: HiFiBerry manuals recommend disabling all other audio devices, so you won't be able to listen to the recorded file right on the Pi.
 I just copy the file to another machine where I can playback.
 If this behavior is undesirable, play around with options in `/boot/config.txt`.
 Pay attention that the default input device remains the sound card; otherwise AdVent will not work.

 Note 2: HifiBerry manuals strongly recommend against using PulseAudio in general, and against software re-sampling in particular, citing performance concerns.
 From my experience, PulseAudio is easy to configure (much easier than ALSA) and works well, but indeed, would consume ~20% of CPU (the other 80% would be eaten up by AdVent).
-It is possible to improve this by turning PulseAudio off and going down to ALSA level; however, I did not pursue these roads too much:
+It is possible to improve this by turning PulseAudio off and going down to ALSA level; however, I have not pursued these roads too far:

-a) configure down-sampling on the level of ALSA, or
+a) configure down-sampling on the level of ALSA (something I could not easily make, but should be possible), or

 b) hack Dejavu to consume 48 kHz directly.
-I actually tested that it works, but the impact on recognition efficiency is unclear - would need extensive testing.
+I actually tested that it works, but the impact on recognition efficiency is unclear.
+Jingle fingerprints are taken at 44.1 kHz, so one could expect side effects.

+Another advantage of PulseAudio is that it allows access to a sound source from multiple processes.
+By default it is usually only one process which can use a sound card.
+This is certainly true and [documented](https://www.hifiberry.com/docs/software/check-if-the-sound-card-is-in-use/) for HiFiBerry.
+AdVent runs several threads reading sound input in parallel.
+While these threads remain all part of the same process, it is unclear it it would still work through ALSA.